-Grace here means winsomeness or graciousness (cf. 3:16).
-God wants us to carry on a conversation of courtesy, appropriate to the people involved.
-This is wise communication (v.5) of pure, bright, and wholesome talk.
+“Grace” in this context means winsomeness or graciousness (Col 3:16).
+God wants us to carry on a conversation of courtesy appropriate to the particular people involved.
+This is wise communication (v.5) of pure, bright, and constructive talk.

-Grace speech does not imply that a Christian is always to be agreeable or pleasing.
-The word “grace” in secular Greek meant charming or gracious.
-The meaning here is beyond that.
+“Grace” speech does not imply that a Christian is always to be agreeable.
+The sense here goes beyond that.
+The word “grace” in secular Greek represented something charming or gracious.
 Whatever we say, it must be characterized by the grace of Christ (Lk 4:22).
-A spiritual charm lives in the person influenced by the grace of Christ.
+A spiritual appeal lives in the person influenced by the grace of Christ.

-Speech is a test of a soul influence by the grace of Christ.
+Speech is a test of a soul influenced by the grace of Christ.

 Speech tests our approach to life.
 It was said of Peter, “Your speech betrays you.”
 Speech does not only indicate nationality, but it is an index of character.